Launching MoonPay Enterprise: Stablecoin APIs for developers → Learn More

 By Corey Barchat

-All cryptocurrency wallets have a wallet address, a unique identifier that distinguishes each wallet and allows anyone to send cryptocurrency across the globe.
+So what is this unique identifier that distinguishes each wallet, and allows anyone to send cryptocurrency across the globe?

 This guide aims to demystify wallet addresses, explain how they work, their different types, and security techniques to help keep your crypto safe.

 A wallet address is a unique string of characters that serves as a destination for sending and receiving cryptocurrency.
-Much like a traditional bank account number, a wallet address is essential for managing your crypto securely.
+Much like a traditional bank account number, a wallet address is your unique identifier that allows you to manage your assets securely.

 However, unlike a bank account, which typically has your name associated with it, a cryptocurrency wallet address is pseudonymous, meaning it does not directly reveal your identity.